pauljor1499/pauljor1499/README.md

 **About Me:**
 </br>
-I am a fourth-year Information Technology student who is goal-oriented and efficient.</br>I'm highly skilled in handling computer related tasks.
-I am eager to learn on new stuffs</br>
+I am a fourth-year Information Technology student who is goal-oriented and efficient.</br>I am eager to learn on new technology</br>
-and also I want to share my knowledge and experiences for the progression of the firm.
+and want to share my knowledge and experiences for the progression of world.

 </br>